microsoft/SynapseML/website/docs/features/causal_inference/about.md

 dmlModel.getConfidenceInterval()
 ```

-For an end to end application, check out the LightGBM [notebook
+For an end to end application, check out the DoubleMLEstimator [notebook
 example](../todo).